The referral process

 When a hospice bed becomes available, we contact the referring professional to arrange admission.
 The length of a person’s stay varies depending on their individual need.
 It is always our intention to help people manage their symptoms and feel comfortable enough to be able to return home if possible.
 However, some patients will die at the hospice under the care of our highly experienced staff.

 Clinical Nurse Specialist (CNS) service

-Referrals to our community team of Clinical Nurse Specialists are made by referrals are made by a person’s GP, hospital doctor, district nursing sister/charge nurse, ward sister, community matron or a Clinical Nurse Specialist (CNS).
+Referrals to our community team of Clinical Nurse Specialists are made by a person’s GP, hospital doctor, district nursing sister/charge nurse, or ward sister.

-Referrals from a person’s GP, hospital doctor, district nursing sister/charge nurse or CNS team member are sent directly to our lymphoedema team who then assess clinical need and gather any additional information they may require.
+Referrals to our specialist lymphoedema service – based at The Woodside Clinic in the hospice grounds – are made by from a person’s GP, hospital doctor, district nursing sister/charge nurse or Clinical Nurse Specialist.
+They are sent directly to our lymphoedema team who then assess clinical need and gather any additional information they may require.